-Collecting analog stations data
+Collecting analog stations data Procedure

 - 1. At the SAT, enter list media-gateway to display a list of administered gateways. - 2.
 Look for supported gateways in the Type field. - 3.
-Once you know the Branch Gateway of interest, match the Branch Gateway model with the analog station ports. - MM711 - MM714 - MM716
+Once you know the Branch Gateway of interest, match the Branch Gateway model with the analog station ports. - MM711 - MM714 - MM716 - 4.
+At the SAT, enter display port port-number, where port-number is the analog station port on the Branch Gateway.

-4 340 stations maximum (all types)

-- 4. At the SAT, enter display port port-number, where port-number is the analog station port on the Branch Gateway.

-- The system displays the extension number assigned to the port.
+The system displays the extension number assigned to the port.

-- 5. Once you know the extension, enter display station extension to display the Station screen for this extension.
+5. Once you know the extension, enter display station extension to display the Station screen for this extension.

-- Use Collecting DCP stations data on page 135 as a reference.
+Use Collecting DCP stations data on page 142 as a reference.

 - 6. Gather the necessary information for the following fields:

 - Extension

 - Port

 - Type Only 2500 is the accepted Type

 - Survivable COR

 - Survivable Trunk Dest

 - Switchhook Flash

 - Name

-For more information about these fields, see Station screen field descriptions for the Branch Gateway on page 119.
+For more information about these fields, see Station screen field descriptions for Media Gateway on page 125.